Nenjinile

 Nenjinile is a 1999 Indian Tamil-language crime action film written by A. C. Jairam and directed by S. A. Chandrasekhar.
-The film stars his son Vijay and Isha Koppikar, while Sonu Sood, Sriman, Nizhalgal Ravi, Devan and Manivannan play supporting roles.
+The film stars his son Vijay and Isha Koppikar in the lead roles, while Sonu Sood, Sriman, Nizhalgal Ravi, Devan and Manivannan play supporting roles.
 The film's music is composed by Deva with cinematography by Vijay Milton.
-The film is inspired by Abhimanyu (1991).
-The film was released on 25 June 1999 and grossed ₹4.15 crore worldwide.
+The film is inspired by Abhimanyu (1991), which itself is based on the Hollywood film Scarface (1983).
+It was released on 25 June 1999.